 Everyone knows what it is like to be young and make foolish decisions.
 Unfortunately, some of our decisions can result in permanent marks on our record.
-Whether it is a petty or minor offense such as shoplifting or underage possession of alcohol, or a wrongful accusation as a result of being at the wrong place at the wrong time, criminal records can have a devastating impact on your life.
-Jobs, volunteer agencies, and even credit companies often run background checks, and a mark on your record may make it extremely difficult for you to obtain employment or auto loans and can even prevent you from renting or purchasing a home.
+Whether it is a petty or minor offense, such as shoplifting or underage possession of alcohol, or a wrongful accusation as a result of being at the wrong place at the wrong time, criminal records can have a devastating impact on your life.
+Employers, volunteer agencies, and even credit companies often run background checks, and a mark on your record may make it extremely difficult for you to obtain employment or auto loans and can even prevent you from renting or purchasing a home.

 What Does Expunged Mean?

 Expungement is defined as the removal and/or destruction of a criminal record.
 In the state of Florida, you have the option of sealing a criminal record and expunging a criminal record.
-An experienced criminal attorney can help you determine which process is appropriate for your unique situation.
+In limited and rare circumstances — if you decide to purchase a firearm or desire to work with young kids, for example — your record may be released.
+An experienced criminal attorney can help you determine which process best suits your situation.

-How Expungement Works
+How Does Expungement Work?

-- Apply for expungement.
 The primary step that you must take in the expungement process is to complete the Seal/Expunge application packet with the Florida Department of Law Enforcement.
 You must read the application carefully, as there are many technicalities and rules.
 You will be required to obtain a copy of your case from the Criminal Court’s Clerk Office.
 Then, you should complete the fingerprint form (your local police department can help you with this) and have your signature notarized.

-- Wait for your certificate.
 Next, the Florida Department of Law Enforcement will spend approximately 30 days reviewing your application and determining your eligibility.
 They will then send you either a letter telling you why you did not qualify, a Certificate of Eligibility to Seal your case, or a Certificate of Eligibility to Expunge your case.
 These certificates are only considered legitimate for up to 12 months.